Informal discussions begin on 9/11-style commission on coronavirus response

 Any plan for a review that was tucked into the National Defense Authorization Act would require support from Senate Republicans and the White House.

-Separately, Congress wrote into the third Coronavirus relief bill, the CARES Act, a number of accountability provisions to monitor the administration’s response to the pandemic and the distribution of billions of dollars of federal funds.
+Separately, Congress wrote a number of accountability provisions into the third coronavirus relief bill, the CARES Act, to monitor the administration's response and the distribution of billions of dollars of federal funds.

-And the House Oversight and Reform Committee has already begun asking questions about the lack of access to testing early on in the crisis even as chairwoman Carolyn Maloney, D-N.Y., says the committee would dig deeply into the administration’s response after the crisis is over.
+And the House Oversight and Reform Committee has already begun asking questions about the lack of access to testing early on in the crisis, even as Chairwoman Carolyn Maloney, D-N.Y., says the committee will dig deeply into the administration's response after the crisis is over.

 "The committee's top priority is the health and safety of the American people, so we have been working to push the administration to identify and fix problems and to share more accurate information with the public," Maloney said in a statement.
 "There is no doubt that the administration has mishandled this entire crisis, and our committee will certainly be engaged in robust oversight to review what happened and how to avoid these mistakes in the future."

-House Speaker Nancy Pelosi raised the prospect of an investigation on Sunday, saying Trump’s response cost lives and questioning whether he was leveling with Americans early on about the threat of the crisis.
+House Speaker Nancy Pelosi, D-Calif., raised the prospect of an investigation Sunday, saying Trump's response cost lives and questioning whether he was leveling with Americans early on about the threat.

-“What did he know and when did he know it?”
-Pelosi said in an interview on CNN.
-“That's for an after-action review.”
+"What did he know, and when did he know it?"
+Pelosi asked in an interview on CNN.
+"That's for an after-action review."